docksal/docksal/docs/content/core/system-ssh-agent.md

 ```

 When creating the variable use the file name within `$HOME/.ssh/` directory as the variable value.
 NOTE: the **private** key should be referenced, not the public one.

+## Manually Add Keys

+To add a key manually, run `fin ssh-key add <key_filename>` and it will be manually loaded.
+NOTE: this key will only be
+be available to the containers until the next docksal-ssh-agent restart.